Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

 Address: 14 Rue Jules David, 93260 Les Lilas, France

 Hours: Since this is a private museum, you must visit as part of a guided tour (reserve a spot on one of their tours using the phone number listed on their website) which runs at 12:30 pm, 3:00 pm, and 7:30 pm daily.

 Nearest Metro Station: Located near the Porte des Lilas metro station along line number 11 (The entrance is behind the building and difficult to find, so be prepared!).

-The Council of State decided to prohibit further use of the Cemetery and instead, had the BEYOND brilliant idea of stuffing excess, remains inside disused quarries that are now, more commonly known as the Catacombs (make-believe that was said in an ominous, super creepy voice).
+To address the issue, the Council of State decided to prohibit further use of the Cemetery and instead, had the BEYOND brilliant idea of stuffing excess, remains inside disused quarries that are now, more commonly known as the Catacombs.

 Address: 1 Avenue du Colonel Henri Rol-Tanguy, 75014 Paris, France